networkx/nx-guides/content/algorithms/vf2_vs_vf2pp/vf2_vs_vf2pp.md

 +++

-## Create graphs from a degree secuence
+## Create graphs from a degree sequence

 To test on negative instances, in other words, graphs that are not isomorphic we need to create graphs with the same degree sequence.
 For that, we can use *nx.configuration_model(degree_sequence)* that creates a random MultiGraph with the given degree sequence.
 The degree sequence must have an even sum.
 Then we can just convert the resulting MultiGraph into a Graph.
 Let's see in an example how can we experiment with this: